 The city of the future will rely on climate resilient strategies, master planning and infrastructure to support the growing demands of urbanisation.
 Predictive risk and impact modelling and analytics, forecasting and automated alerting, as well as global industry-related expertise are central to this reality.
-A safe and secure living environment is ultimately about improving the quality of people’s lives and of systems, as cities, business and infrastructure become ever-more complex.
-We believe that the Smart Places of the future require a shift from a mindset of response and protection to Resilience.
-A holistic vision is needed to plan for future development.

 Our goal is to help industries, critical infrastructure owners, and the financial sector to reduce the impact of extreme weather, natural disasters and climate change before events occur – in order to secure reliability and predictability of delivery and operations, ensure the efficient and uninterrupted operations of assets, potentially reduce the costs of insurance and loans, and enable informed investment decision making.

 In addressing climate-related risks, I see the trend moving from Protection to Risk Reduction to Resilience, where Resilience combines hard infrastructure with adaptation as well as organsational measures, disaster management and early warning systems.

 Resilience of critical infrastructureToday, businesses and industries have complex supply chains and distribution channels spanning continents.
 Delay or fall out of this infrastructure has an immediate impact on delivery processes and, hence, on an organisation’s bottom line.

 Resilience of critical infrastructure – such as ports, airports, energy, water and transport networks – leverages 24/7 operational business continuity; and is determined by measures that respond to both global and local contexts.
 We work with critical infrastructure operators to enable better resilience to climate-related hazards.